cran-task-views/OfficialStatistics/OfficialStatistics.md

 ### 5.2 Visualization

-- `r pkg("VIM")` is designed to visualize missing values using suitable plot methods.
+- `r pkg("VIM", priority = "core")` is designed to visualize missing values using suitable plot methods.
 It can be used to analyse the structure of missing values in microdata using univariate, bivariate, multiple and multivariate plots where the information of missing values from specified variables